Georiviere/Georiviere-public/README.md

 cp .env.dist .env
 ```

-Open the `.env` file and modify its contents with your own API url and portal number..
+Open the `.env` file and modify its contents with your own API url and portal number.

 ### Start the application in development mode

-Once your dependencies are installed and the `.env` is filled in, start your server in development mode by running :
+Once your dependencies are installed and the `.env` is filled in, start your server in development mode by running:

 ```bash
 yarn dev